kparc/kcc/README.md

 natural to read this expression *right to left*.
 Take your time to contemplate and absorb this fact.
-In very little time you will see how it works in practice, and once you put it to practice yourself, you will agree that this way of functional composition is simple, elegant and intuituve.
+In very little time you will see how it works in practice, and once you put it to practice yourself, you will agree that this way of functional composition is simple, elegant and intuituve:

 **k expressions are read, written and evaluated right to left.**

-Just to be clear, when we say "expressions" we don't mean "programs", and this is a very important distinction:
+But when we say "expressions" we don't mean "programs", and this is a very important distinction:

  **k programs are read, written and evaluated left to right.**

-Below is a diagram of a small k **program** that consists of three identical expressions `l t r` with parens added for clarity.
-Further down is the order of evaluation of the entire program:
+This might sound confusing, but look at the diagram of a small k **program** that consists of three identical expressions `l t r`, with parens added for clarity.
+Further down is the order of evaluation of the entire program, which leaves no room for confusion:

 ```q
 /   L       T       R